Technology Grant Application

 By submitting this Technology in Education grant application, the applicant agrees to the following:

-- Funds received will be expended only for the purposes stated in the grant application and must be approved by the Natchitoches Parish School Board’s Technology Director.
+- Funds received will be expended only for the purposes stated in the grant application and must be approved by the appropriate School of District-Level Administrator.

-- The technology maintenance is to be performed by the recipient of the grant, and is not guaranteed to be supported by the Natchitoches Parish School Board technology department.
+- The technology maintenance is to be performed by the recipient of the grant, and is not guaranteed to be supported at the District level.

 - Depending on the technology purchased, additional documentation may be required.